 To win automatic approval for joint problems due to your avascular necrosis, you must:

-You should meet with your doctor to review the criteria of the disability listing on joints so that you can determine if your avascular necrosis satisfies the requirements.
+You should meet with your doctor to review the criteria of the disability listing on joints so that you can determine if your avascular necrosis satisfies the requirements of this listing.

 If you had hip replacement surgery due to bone death in your hips, you may be able to get disability benefits if you are still unable to walk properly after surgery.
 For more information, see our article on disability benefits after hip replacement surgery.

 You can still win your disability claim even if you don’t meet the above listing requirements.
-If you don't "meet" a listing, the SSA will decide, based on the medical evidence you have provided, whether you can still do your old job.
-If it believes you can still perform your past work, your claim will be denied; however, if the SSA thinks you can no longer do your old job, it will determine whether there is any other work you could do.
+A disability examiner who works for Social Security will decide, based on the medical evidence you have provided, whether you can still do your old job.
+If the examiner believes you can still perform your past work, your claim will be denied; if, on the other hand, the examiner agrees that you can no longer do your old job, the examiner will determine whether there is any other work you could do.

 There may be environmental restrictions reflected in your RFC, as well, which are restrictions about the types of work you can do.
 For example, if your affected joint is in the knee, foot, or ankle, you would be unable to perform jobs that require balance or climbing.
 This limitation would prevent you from performing many construction positions.